Classification Strength of Polish Groups: Involving $S_\infty$: A weakening of disjoint amalgamation

-One reasonable candidate is the notion of pseudo-algebraic closure.
+An example of a coarser closure operator is the notion of pseudo-algebraic closure.
 For a countable atomic $\mcL$-structure $\mcM$, the pseudo-algebraic closure of a set $A \subseteq M$ is defined to be the set of all $b \in M$ such that $b \in N$ for every $\mcN \preceq_{\countlogic} \mcM$ with $A \subseteq N$.
-We will see later that this is not quite the correct closure notion, but it is reasonably close to the correct one, and indeed our theory will significantly parallel the theory of the pseudo-algebraic closure as developed in \cite{Deissler1997}.
+It's straightforward to see that if $b$ is in the definable closure of $A$ then it is in the pseudo-algebraic closure of $A$.
+This is not quite the correct closure notion we want (we want an even coarser closure operator), but it is reasonably close to the correct one, and indeed our theory will significantly parallel the theory of the pseudo-algebraic closure as developed in \cite{Deissler1997}.

-In this section we work backwards and reverse-engineer exactly what property we will want our notion of closure to exhibit in order to develop the ``right" weakening of disjoint amalgamation.
-In Section \ref{sec:rank}, we will instead work from the bottom-up and define the right notion of closure that we want, which will be a very natural coarsening of pseudo-algebraic closure from the perspective of \cite{Deissler1997}.
-Here, we use ``coarsening" to mean that our closure operator will include possibly more elements in the closure of any set than pseudo-algebraic closure.
+Our solution to this problem is to do two things: re-develop Fra\"{i}ss\'{e} theory with a notion of ``strong substructure'' $\mcA \preceq^* \mcB$ which puts more restrictions than simply $\mcA$ being an $\mcL$-substructure of $\mcB$; and find a suitable closure operator and corresponding weakening of disjoint amalgamation.

-In an attempt to keep the theory as simple as possible, we discard the idea of working with classes of finitely-generated infinite structures and restrict ourselves only to classes of finite structures.
-This will fortunately not be an obstacle to developing the right weakening of disjoint amalgamation.
-Rather than considering the class of substructures which are finitely-generated with respect to some closure operator and develop a notion of disjoint amalgamation for such structures, we will work with the class of finite substructures and instead use the closure notion to control just how ``disjoint" we require the amalgamation to be.
+We will be doing this in the next subsections, but we describe now for the example of the colored finite partial matchings $\mcF_c$ what we will do differently.
+Given $\mcA, \mcB \in \mcF_c$, we say $\mcA \preceq^* \mcB$, i.e. $\mcA$ is a strong substructure of $\mcB$ if $\mcA$ is a substructure of $\mcB$ and moreover for every vertex in $B \setminus A$ that is matched with a vertex in $A$, it must be given color 0.
+This will indeed satisfy the right variation of amalgamation property.